roxy22r/BetaGramm2/README.md

 - General style is in a Retro Game Style
 Example:
-- Heading: Welcome to our Retro Gaming Shop
+- Heading: Welcome to our Retro Gaming Info Site

 ### Code Guide
 Code Guide Lines: